anthonytk31415/hotelier/README.md

 Hotelier is an online stay rental application developed using Spring Boot, offering streamlined housing rental management services and features including uploads, deletions, searches, and reservations.

+This app is for two types of customers:
+1) Hotel stay managers (hoteliers), who want to offer their hotel rental spot to potential customers
+2) Stay seekers, who want to search, reserve, and stay at a hotel rental spot.

+Features of the app:
-The app uses Hibernate, Google Cloud Storage, and ElasticSearch for efficient data storage and retrieval.
+- The app uses Hibernate, Google Cloud Storage, and ElasticSearch for efficient geohashing-based data storage and retrieval.

-Hotelier also implements advanced security measures with token-based authentication and role-based access control.
+- Hotelier also implements advanced security measures with token-based authentication and role-based access control.

-We leverage Elasticsearch for both its powerful data retrieval and analysis capabilities as well as its geo-indexing features, which makes it convenient to index locations. for the search functions.
+- 2-sided transactions from hotel managers and guests.

-## Running the app
+## Running Hotelier
 Download the application to your machine.

 Update the items in `java/com/tpd/staybooking/resources` folder to match your settings for databases, instances, etc.

 Run the `StaybookingApplication.java` file.

-## API Routes
+## A Tour of the API Services

 POST `/authenticate/guest`